joshbegley/nyt-latest/README.md

-**N.Y.
-Democrats Move to Allow More Frequent Redistricting**\
+**New York Democrats Move to Allow More Frequent Redistricting**\
-`N.Y. lawmakers moved forward with a measure that would allow the Democratic-run state to redraw the state’s congressional districts more often.`\
+`Lawmakers moved forward with a measure that would allow the Democratic-run state to redraw its congressional districts more often.`\
 https://www.nytimes.com/2026/06/04/nyregion/redistricting-democrats-new-york.html

 **‘60 Minutes’ Turmoil: What to Know After Scott Pelley’s Firing**\